mmai/Current_screen_only_on_window_switcher/README.md

-# Current_screen_only_for_Aternate_Tab
+# 'Current screen only' for Aternate Tab

+This is a Gnome Shell extension.
+It allows to cycle through windows (Alt+Tab) filtered per monitor.

-Gnome extension - limits the windows shown by the Alternate Tab extension to those of the current monitor
+It depends on the Alternate Tab extension - which provide the cycling through windows instead of applications, and filters the windows shown to those of the current monitor.